ppy/osu-wiki/wiki/Main_page/en.md

 # Wiki and meta pages

-Just as almost everything out here, the osu! wiki is written and maintained by volunteers.
+The osu! wiki is written and maintained by volunteers.
 Suggest an improvement, report an issue, or even write your own article at the [osu-wiki GitHub repository](https://github.com/ppy/osu-wiki).

 [History of osu!](/wiki/History_of_osu!): [Online rankings history](/wiki/History_of_osu!/Online_rankings) • [History of osu! wiki](/wiki/History_of_osu!/osu!_wiki) • [Mapping and modding timeline](/wiki/History_of_osu!/Mapping_and_modding_timeline) • [April Fools](/wiki/History_of_osu!/April_Fools)